 Consider where people will be walking to the hot tub – decking can be a good option.

-Providing some sort of shelter over the hot tub can will make it appealing in all seasons and can look really good too (Wykewood for example has a Balinese style pagoda).
-Make sure though you aren’t hindering any views – if you have uninteruppted views (like The Pump House in Ilkley) you should just let these shine!
+Providing some sort of shelter over the hot tub will make it appealing in all seasons and can look really good too (Wykewood, for example, has a Balinese-style pagoda).
+Make sure, though, you aren’t hindering any views – if you have uninterrupted views (like The Pump House in Ilkley) you should just let these shine!

 Maintaining the hot tub